Ascend/modelzoo/built-in/TensorFlow/Official/cv/detection/CTPN_for_TensorFlow/README.md

 ```
-  --root_dir                        Root directory of the project, default ./
+  --learning_rate                 1e-5, default ./
-  --dataset_dir                     path to tfrecords file, default data/
+  --max_steps                     50000, default data/
-  --weights_path	            pretrained checkpoint when continuing training, default None
-  --momentum                        momentum factor, default: 0.9
-  --num_iters                       the number of training steps , default 240000
-  --lr_sched                        the lr scheduling policy, default cosine
-  --use_nesterov                    whether to use nesterov in the sgd optimizer, default ,False
-  --warmup_step                     number of warmup step used in lr schedular
+  --decay_steps	                  30000, default
+  --pretrained_model_path         pretrain model path, default: data/vgg_16.ckpt
 ```
-for a complete list of options, please refer to `tools/train_npu.py` and `config/global_config.py`
+for a complete list of options, please refer to `main/train_npu.py`

 ### Training process

-All the results of the training will be stored in the directory `results`.
+All the results of the training will be stored in the directory `checkpoint`.
 Script will store:
  - checkpoints
- - log
+ - events

 ## Performance